Data Capture Technology Options

 • Drawbacks: Prone to human errors, time-consuming, and not suitable for large volumes of data.

-2. Optical Character Recognition (OCR):
+2. Optical Character Recognition:

 • Benefits: Converts printed or handwritten text into machine-readable data, useful for digitizing documents, forms, and invoices.

-• Drawbacks: Accuracy can vary depending on the quality of the input and handwriting and the cost to audit and correct mistakes can be significant.
+• Drawbacks: Accuracy can vary depending on the quality of the input and handwriting, and the cost to audit and correct mistakes can be significant.

 3. Smart Forms (Web forms):